 Sealing Adult Criminal Records in Arkansas

 In Arkansas, eligible individuals can ask the court to seal their criminal records upon meeting certain requirements.
 (Arkansas law uses the term "seal" rather than "expunge.")
 For legal purposes, after a criminal record is sealed, it is as though the crime never happened.
-The person is legally permitted to state that the conduct never occurred and no record exists.
+The person is legally permitted to state that the conduct never occurred and no record exists, which can open doors to employment and housing opportunities.

 Eligibility and requirements for sealing conviction records in Arkansas are based primarily on the offense level (misdemeanor or felony), as well as a few other special provisions.
 For non-conviction records, the determination generally hinges on how the matter was resolved.